Fx-Professional-Services/HorizonDocs/Horizon User Guide/05 Orders/Sales Estimate.md

 A. **Select Opportunity**:
     - Click on the **Opportunity** field and choose an opportunity from the list.
 B. **View Opportunity Details**:
-    - After selecting the opportunity, click the expand button (>) to view detailed information about the opportunity.
-This will display the following fields:
+    - After selecting the opportunity, click the expand button (>) to view detailed information about the [opportunity](#opportunity) This will display the following fields:

     - **Party Display Name**: